timacdonald/json-api/README.md

 - [ ] allow filtering of attributes and relationships via "when" helpers.
 - [ ] Filter `null` relationships
 - [ ] Logo?
+- [ ] Add Accept and Content-type functionality to the readme
+- [ ] Add opt out methods for header stuff to the readme
+- [ ] Document the test helpers / opt out stuff for tests

 # To document
 - [ ] Links